Gamegur-us/phaser-boiler-template/README.md

 1) fork this repo

-2) install grunt and all dependencies
+2) install gulp and all dependencies
 ```
-npm install grunt-cli
 npm install
-grunt
+gulp
 ```

 3) Enjoy!